izhbannikov/haploR/README.md

 Overview
 --------

-HaploReg <http://archive.broadinstitute.org/mammals/haploreg/haploreg.php> and RegulomeDB <http://www.regulomedb.org> are web-based tools that extracts biological information such as eQTL, LD, motifs, etc. from large genomic projects such as ENCODE, the 1000 Genomes Project, Roadmap Epigenomics Project and others.
+HaploReg <http://archive.broadinstitute.org/mammals/haploreg/haploreg.php> and RegulomeDB <http://www.regulomedb.org> are web-based tools that extract biological information such as eQTL, LD, motifs, etc. from large genomic projects such as ENCODE, the 1000 Genomes Project, Roadmap Epigenomics Project and others.
 This is sometimes called "post-GWAS" analysis.

 The R-package *haploR* was developed to query those tools (HaploReg and RegulomeDB) directly from *R* in order to facilitate high-throughput genomic data analysis.
 Below we provide several examples that show how to work with this package.